The Jugged Hare

 Cora Pearl | Covent Garden

-It’s a super intimate, richly-designed space in Covent Garden, serving a small-in-size, big-in-flavour Sunday lunch menu, including the likes of roast beef with horseradish sauce, brought to you alongside bowls of seasonal veg, crispy rectangles of layered confit potatoes, cauliflower cheese, and of course a Yorkshire pud.
-They also do a second sweet Y-Pud for dessert, filled with sticky, cinnamony apples and a big dollop of vanilla ice cream.
-READ MORE.
+It’s a super intimate, richly-designed space in Covent Garden, serving a small-in-size, big-in-flavour Sunday lunch menu with a jazz soundtrack.
+Tuck into roast poussin, roast sirloin with horseradish or a lovely roast squash for veggies, brought to you alongside bowls of seasonal veg, crispy cuboids of layered confit potatoes, cauliflower cheese, and of course a Yorkshire pud.

 Jones & Sons | Dalston

-Just perfection.
-Starters of grilled peaches and Devon crab on sourdough give way to Welsh leg of lamb, slow roast pork belly and Herefordshire rib eye (and an actual choice of dishes for non meat-eaters), with all the trimmings in tow.
-READ MORE
+Pure perfection.
+Starters of grilled sardines with cherry tomato salsa give way to Welsh leg of lamb, slow roast pork belly and Herefordshire rib eye (and an actual choice of dishes for non meat-eaters), with all the trimmings in tow.

 The Marksman | Hackney

-Hackney Rd’s revamped Victorian pub serves up a cracking roast with universally admired Yorkshires.
-There’s plenty of veggie and fish options too if you have a pescetarian or vegetarian to drag along with you.
-Doors open at 10am and coffee is served on their balcony, just around the corner from the Colombia Rd Flower Market.
-READ MORE
+Hackney Road’s revamped Victorian pub serves up a cracking roast with universally admired Yorkshires, and the unusual option of roast mallard.
+There’s plenty of veggie and fish choices too if you have a pescatarian or vegetarian to drag along with you.
+Doors open at 10am and coffee is served on their balcony, just around the corner from the Columbia Road Flower Market.

 The Jugged Hare | Barbican